dermotduffy/frigate-hass-card/README.md

   scan:
 ```

 Scan mode allows the card to automatically "follow the action".
 In this mode the card will automatically select a camera in the `live` view when an entity changes to an active state (specifically `on` or `open`).
-The entities considered are defined by your camera configuration (see `trigger_by_motion`, `trigger_by_occupancy` and `trigger_by_entities` parameters).
+The entities considered are defined by your camera configuration (see `triggers` parameters).
 An untrigger is defined as the state for all the configured entities returning to inactive (i.e. not `on` or `open`), with an optional number of seconds to wait prior to the untriggering (see `untrigger_seconds`).

 When the camera untriggers, the view will either remain as-is (if `untrigger_reset` is `false`) and the card return to normal operation, or reset to the default view (if `untrigger_reset` is `true` -- the default).